5.2.10 Collection from Parental Leave Payments

 - sufficient detail to enable Centrelink to identify the person, and

 - instructions to make fortnightly deductions of a specified amount from a specified day.
-The specified amount can be for an ongoing liability, or for an ongoing liability and arrears.
+The specified amount can be for an ongoing liability, an ongoing liability and arrears, or carer debt.

 The Registrar is not required to give the payer a copy of the notice.